ArthurTheDog0101/energia-sonora/README.md

 # energia-sonora
 skibididopdopdopdopyesyesyes!
-Segundo ano B, Arthur R, Jean A, Maria L, Natalia A.
+Segundo ano B, Arthur R, Jean A, Maria L, Natalia A, Guilherme A.